About the Program

 Mid-Week Tutoring and T’fillah

-In addition to our comprehensive B’nei Mitzvah Academy, we are now offering a mid-week tutoring and t’fillah option, including a remote option.
-For students interested in individualized tutoring, either to supplement their participation in the Gateways Sunday B’nei Mitzvah Academy or another Congregational School program, or as a stand-alone experience, we offer mid-week tutoring and group t’fillah (prayer).
-This hybrid program is available for students attending remotely and in person, and provides students with the one-on-one tutoring, repetition, and practice they need in order to feel confident and successful.
-Gateways will coordinate with the family and synagogue to ensure that the B’nei mitzvah milestone is possible and meaningful for each student, no matter their needs.
+For students interested in individualized tutoring, either to supplement their participation in the Gateways Sunday B’nei Mitzvah Academy or another congregational school program, or as a stand-alone experience, we now offer mid-week tutoring and group t’fillah (prayer).
+With this new, flexible option, we are hoping to serve more students who would benefit from our specialized model while simultaneously continuing to attend programming at their home synagogues.
+The hybrid program, available for students attending remotely and in-person, provides students with the one-on-one tutoring, repetition, and practice they need in order to feel confident and successful.

 Check out Our Video!